Amsterdam/signals/docs/ZDS/code/urls.md

 [back](./index.md)

-This is a simple api endpoint to expose the data from the `ZDS` components
+This is a simple api endpoint to expose the data from the `ZDS Components`